andrew/ultimate-awesome/README.md

 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-bqn](https://github.com/pellertson/awesome-bqn) - A list of awesome libraries for BQN.
+- [awesome-coding-by-voice](https://github.com/rafaotetra/awesome-coding-by-voice) - A list of videos, papers, tools, APIs and projects about coding by voice.
 - [awesome-webvis](https://github.com/rajsite/awesome-webvis) - A curated list of awesome WebVIs.
 - [awesome-bot-telegram-indonesia](https://github.com/telegrambotindonesia/awesome-bot-telegram-indonesia) - Awesome Bot Telegram Indonesia.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.